How to Go Vegan on a Busy Schedule: 2026 Meal Service Guide

 The services in this guide are the ones I’d actually recommend to someone who asked me in person.
 The ones I didn’t include either tasted bad, were unreliably expensive, had terrible customer service, or required so much cooking that “busy lifestyle” became a joke.

-What’s the best vegan meal delivery service?
+What's the best vegan meal delivery for a busy schedule?

 Do I need to cook with vegan meal services?